 How Does a Capacitor Store Energy

-Many of the most important applications of capacitors depend on their ability to store energy and not to accumulate and store charges.
-It just separates an equal amount of charges on either plate, and keeps them there, storing potential energy by doing so.
+Many of the most important applications of capacitors depend on their ability to store energy and not accumulate and store charges.
+It just separates an equal amount of charges on either plate and keeps them there, storing potential energy by doing so.

-When a capacitor is connected to a battery, electrons flow from the negative terminal of the battery on to the plate A of the capacitor connected to it.
-And at the same rate, electrons flow from the other plate B of the capacitor towards the positive terminal of the battery.
+When a capacitor is connected to a battery, electrons flow from the negative terminal of the battery onto the plate A of the capacitor connected to it.
+At the same rate, electrons flow from the other plate B of the capacitor towards the positive terminal of the battery.
 Positive and negative charges thus appear on the plates, and oppose the flow of electrons which cause them.

 The energy is stored in an electric field between the plates.